Functor homology over an additive category: Introduction

 \section{Introduction}

 Given a small category $\C$ and a commutative ring $k$, we denote by $k[\C]\Md$ (resp. $\Mdd k[\C]$) the category of covariant (resp. contravariant) functors from $\C$ to $k$-modules, and natural transformations between such functors.
 As the notation suggests, $k[\C]\Md$ behaves very much like a category of modules over a ring $R$.
-In particular, one can compute $\Ext$ in these functor categories, and there is also a tensor product over $k[\C]$
+In particular, one can compute $\Ext$ in these functor categories, and there is also a tensor product

 which can be derived to define $\Tor$-modules.
-Such $\Ext$ and $\Tor$-modules are sometimes referred to as `functor (co)homology'.
-Functor homology is a classical subject of study, going back to Mitchell's influential article \cite{Mi72} in the early seventies.
-Close relations with $K$-theory were discovered later, namely stable $K$-theory \cite{Sco,FranjouPira}, topological Hochschild homology \cite{PiraWald} and stable homology of groups with twisted coefficients \cite{FFSS,DjaR,Ku-adv} can all be expressed in terms of $\Ext$ or $\Tor$ groups over $k[\C]$ with $\C=\Proj_R$, the category of finitely generated projective $R$-modules.
+Such $\Ext$ and $\Tor$-modules were first considered in Mitchell's influential article \cite{Mi72} in the early seventies, and we refer to them as `functor homology'.
+We are chiefly interested in functor homology when $\C=\Proj_R$, the category of finitely generated projective modules over a ring $R$.
+Our interest stems from the close relations with stable $K$-theory \cite{Sco,FranjouPira}, with topological Hochschild homology \cite{PiraWald} and with the stable homology of groups with twisted coefficients \cite{FFSS,DjaR,Ku-adv}.
+These close relations make explicit calculations of functor homology over $\Proj_R$ highly desirable.

-The first success of the functor homology approach to these $K$-theoretic invariants was the quick computation of THH of finite fields in \cite{FLS}.
-This showed the computational power of functor homology over finite fields, and prompted the development of computational techniques.
-The strong comparison theorem \cite[Thm 3.10]{FFSS} is one of the most important results.
-It bridges, for a finite field $k$, $\Ext$-computations in $k[\Proj_k]\Md$ with $\Ext$-computations in the much nicer category $\Pp_k$ of strict polynomial functors in the sense of Friedlander and Suslin \cite{FS}.
-The latter is an avatar of modules over Schur algebras and it is much more amenable to computation.
-By using the strong comparison theorem jointly with the theorem describing the homological effect of Frobenius twists \cite{Chalupnik,TouzeUnivNew,Touze-Survey} one indeed gets an effective way of performing many homological computations in $k[\Proj_k]\Md$, when $k$ is a finite field.

-However, except a few insights \cite{FPmaclane,PiraZnZ} for $R=\mathbb{Z}$ or $\mathbb{Z}/n\mathbb{Z}$, explicit homological computations in $k[\Proj_R]\Md$ have been limited to finite fields $R$ over the past twenty years, the case of more general rings staying out of reach.
-Quoting Suslin from \cite[Appendix p.717]{FFSS} the $\Ext$-modules in $k[\Proj_R]\Md$ `do not seem to be computable unless we are dealing with finite fields'.